bitemyapp/bulwark/README.md

 I added this so I could test bulwark easily and also so the Clojure IRC channel doesn't flay my hide.

+## Changelog

+0.0.4 Merging of config maps for partial overrides, overriding of condition handlers, documenting "work" variable name, updated clj-time to new API
+0.0.3 Initial usable release

 ## License

 Copyright © 2013 Chris Allen